-A "proverb" is a short, traditional saying in general use.
+A proverb is a short, traditional saying in general use.
 It usually expresses some obvious truth or familiar experience.
 Here are some proverbs that are well known in English, though some of them come from other languages.
-Click here for their meanings.
+You can also see the meanings of these proverbs.

 "The best things in life are free."